Nevaera/SocialDistance-ZED-SDK-YOLOv3-DeepSORT/README.md

  - https://arxiv.org/abs/1804.02767

-## Required Hardware
+## Requirements
-This project requires the use of the Sterolabs ZED Stereovision camera system and the ZED SDK for Python (Py-ZED)
+This project requires either a Sterolabs ZED Stereovision camera or a pre-recorded SVO file.
 ![Stereolabs ZED](data/helpers/zed.jpg)
 You will need to install the ZED SDk
  - Getting started guide here: https://www.stereolabs.com/developers/
  - Py-ZED install docs here: https://www.stereolabs.com/docs/app-development/python/install/
  - You will also need to install the SDK's dependencies (inc. Nvidia CUDA)
+ - For converting SVO files please see: https://support.stereolabs.com/hc/en-us/articles/360009986754-How-do-I-convert-SVO-files-to-AVI-or-image-depth-sequences-
+The Running the Object Tracker and Command Line Args Reference sections for examples using the hardware camera and SVO files.

 ## Getting Started